cbourke/grade/readme.md

 ## Configuration

 1. Be sure to setup all assignments and TAs (graders) in the SoC handin system and sync these with the grader.
-This will automatically create `homework` and `mail.list` files in the handin directory (`~handin/CLASS`).
+This will automatically create the following files in the handin directory (`~handin/CLASS`).

-2. Copy the lines from the `mail.list` to a `gta-mail.list` file in the same directory for anyone you want to give grader access to.
+     * `homework` - a formatted list of assignments and due dates
+     * `mail.list` - a full roster (instructors, graders, students)
+     * `gta-mail.list` a list of instructors and graders

-3. Edit the `grade/include/Config.php` file and specify the 3 required items as indicated in the file.
+2. Edit the `grade/include/Config.php` file and specify the 3 required items as indicated in the file.

-4. Setup your grading scripts.
+3. Setup your grading scripts.
 By default, the grader app expects that there is a grading script called `grade.php` in *each* `CLASS/ASSIGNMENT` subdirectory.
 For example, for and assignment with a label of `3`, it would expect there to be an *executable* script in `~/handin/CLASS/3/grade.php`.